Bonfas-68/coding-bootcamp-v2/README.md

-# test-push
+# Coding bootcamp version 2
-learning to push some projects to my github account we are having an incoming bootcamp in kirinyaga university and this is the website for the bootcamp the code is free you are all welcomed
+Check the code and use it, it's free you are all welcomed